 Trans pupils: summary of legal rights

-Understand your legal responsibilities around supporting transgender pupils in your school and learn how to make informed decisions around the arrangements you put in place.
+Understand your legal responsibilities around supporting pupils who identify as trans or who are questioning their gender, and learn how to make informed decisions around the arrangements you put in place.

 Last reviewed on 22 June 2026See updates